ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-data-types/index.md

 The following properties are set:
 - The [Date as String Cell Editor](/provided-cell-editors/#date-as-string-cell-editor) is used for editing.
 - For AG Grid Community, the [Date Filter](/filter-text/) is used, and `filterParams.comparator` is set to parse the `string` date values.
-- For AG Grid Enterprise, the [Set Filter Tree List](/filter-set-tree-list/) is enabled, with `filterParams.treeListPathGetter` set to convert the `string` date values into paths, and `filterParams.valueFormatter` is set to [Format the Floating Filter Values](/filter-set-tree-list/#formatting-values) using the Value Formatter.
+- For AG Grid Enterprise, the [Set Filter Tree List](/filter-set-tree-list/) is enabled, with `filterParams.treeListPathGetter` set to convert the `string` date values into paths, and the [Values are Formatted](/filter-set-tree-list/#formatting-values) by setting `filterParams.treeListFormatter` to convert the months to names and `filterParams.valueFormatter` to format the Floating Filter values using the Value Formatter.

 ### Object